2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 design = designs.MultiPlanar({}, True)

-# Size of the silicon chip.
+# We could specify the size of the silicon chip:

-design.chips.main.size["size_x"] = "3mm"
+# design.chips.main.size["size_x"] = "3mm"

-design.chips.main.size["size_y"] = "3mm"
+# design.chips.main.size["size_y"] = "3mm"

 # Define terminations, one open and the other short to ground.